digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 > These steps will not work if you're cars electronic locks are faulty i.e if the [lock actuator requires rebuilding](../../Body/DoorLockActuators/DoorLockActuators.md#replacement)
 {: .block-note}

-1. ensure all doors are closed and car is unlocked, then insert the key into the ignition and turn to the "ACC" position (1 click from off, not 2)
+1. Ensure all doors are closed and car is unlocked, then insert the key into the ignition and turn to the "ACC" position (1 click from off, not 2)
-1. press the rear demister switch 3 times.
+1. Press the rear demister switch 3 times.
 If successful, the door locks should cycle (unlocked-locked-unlocked)
-1. press any button on the remote. once registered, the car should cycle the locks again
+1. Press any button on the remote. once registered, the car should cycle the locks again
-1. repeat previous steps for any other remote
+1. Repeat previous steps for any other remote
-1. remove key
+1. Remove key
-1. done
+1. Done

 ## Changing locking mode (Smartshield models only)